maherebrendon-spec/maherebrendon-spec.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Working toward an Africa where everyone has access to clean, affordable and reliable energy.
+subtitle: Working toward an World where everyone has access to clean, affordable and reliable energy.

 profile:
   align: right